Hari Aum.

 I politely said that I fully respect her views, but believe that God and Samadhi is something to be experienced, not argued or talked about.
 I therefore suggested that when she comes to stay with me in the next few weeks (she's planning a trip to visit me), we spend some time together singing the Names of God (i.e. doing some spiritual practice that will actually get us somewhere), instead of pointlessly arguing about God.
 She said she wants to convert me to ISKCON philosophy.
 I said, I am already converted.
 Because I accept that all philosophies, including ISKCON, can teach us something and are right for the individual practicing that philosophy.

 God has created many paths to Him/Her.
 But we have to work out what our unique path is.
 And I cannot be a part of any sect or group that criticises or looks down upon other sects or religions.
 I don't condemn anybody.
 Each to their own I say.
 But I personally am not comfortable with groups that claim their religion or spiritual tradition is superior.
 It doesn't appeal to me.
 In fact I find this approach has tarnished the fair name of God and religion, and is therefore the one thing that is unacceptable to me.
 But I have no wish to go around arguing with those who feel their philosophy is superior.
 To them their way, to me my way.
 Life is short, time is fleeting.
 God is to be experienced, and arguing takes us further away from Him not closer.
-Life is better spend doing sadhana than in arguing.
+Life is better spent doing sadhana rather than in arguing.

 Anyway, the purpose of this write-up is to say that I feel God is present in ordinary things, in movies, in our relatives, in people, in the blueness of the sky, in the sunlight glinting on the leaves of trees, in the weather, in my own consciousness.
 And God is funny and has a sense of humour.
 And makes great movies.
 One should compliment Him/Her whenever one sees a movie one likes.
 Or when one enjoys anything ordinary in life.
 God is present in ordinary things, not just in extraordinary miracles.